Skwangles/Skwangles/README.md

   My dream job is to help make people's jobs easier by writing highly useful software and/or features.

 ## :chart_with_upwards_trend: Other things I'm doing to improve
-I’m looking to collaborate on back-end projects for webpages, or any desktop software I’m looking for help with the depth of my projects
+I’m looking to collaborate on back-end projects for webpages, or any desktop software.
+I’m looking for help with the depth of my projects.

 ## ⚡ Fun fact:
 I've taught myself a second language, Danish, for literally no practical reason.